Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The human mind, the last and biggest enigma yet to be solved.
 What is it?
 How does it function?
-Today we will see where it is located.
+Today we will see its location.

-The human mind is an essential, if not the key piece, in the puzzle of the Universe.
-The Explanation proposes to put all the pieces of the puzzle of the Universe together in a coherent complete way.
+The human mind is an essential, if not the critical piece, in the puzzle of the Universe.
+The Explanation proposes to put all the pieces of the puzzle of the Universe together in a coherent, complete way.
 That’s quite an undertaking.
 To do so, The Explanation started, in the book Inventory of the Universe, to define what the fundamental puzzle pieces are.
-Audit of the Universe explains more about how these pieces interlock and especially how humanity is affecting them.
+Audit of the Universe explains more about how these pieces interlock and primarily how humanity is affecting them.

 (Audit of the Universe, chapter 9.1)

 Let’s discuss the human mind.
-Actually that is a tautology, two terms that mean the same thing.
-A human is defined by having a mind and a mind is only possessed by humans.
+That is a tautology, two terms that mean the same thing.
+Having a mind defines what a human being is; humans alone possess a mind.
 A mind makes a human, human.

 Think about this statement.
 Everything humans do is only because they possess a mind.
 Everything humans do can only be explained based on the mind.Think about this statement.
 Everything humans do is only because they possess a mind.
 Everything humans do can only be explained based on the mind.
 Click To Tweet

 Scrutinize these 160+ following puzzle pieces.
-They are words that ALL have to be explained coherently and completely.
+How can we explain ALL these words wholly and coherently?
 Answer these questions regarding each piece: Where can you find these intangible elements in the human body?
 Are they part of the human body?
 Are they part of a member of the human body?
 What’s the common denominator, the curvature of each piece, that makes them all fit together in humans, perfectly?